What Happens After Chapter 7 Bankruptcy?

 2) An automatic stay will come into effect.

-Bankruptcy laws provide that any debtor can bring a civil suit against a creditor for willful violation of the automatic stay and can recover damages.
+Bankruptcy laws allow for any debtor to bring a civil suit against a creditor for willful violation of the automatic stay.
+A debtor also can recover damages.

 3) The trustee will call a meeting of creditors.

-The trustee will call a meeting of creditors ( sometimes also referred to as the 341 meeting) to speak to you about your financial situation.
-After you file for bankruptcy, you will receive a notice that informs you where and when this meeting will be held.
+The trustee will call a meeting of creditors (sometimes called the 341 meeting) to speak to you about your financial situation.
+After you file for bankruptcy, you'll receive a notice that informs you where and when this meeting will be held.
+Creditors also can attend this hearing, but in many cases, they don't.

-4) You will need to take credit counseling and financial management courses.
+4) An individual who files will need to take credit counseling and financial management courses.

 If you file for bankruptcy, you will need to complete two courses.
 These are: